CodeCompasss/code_campus_userguide/docs/Terminal/shell/zellgi.md

 *   **Session Persistence:** Leaving their development environment "alive" even if the terminal window is accidentally closed or the computer is put to sleep.
 *   **Floating Panes:** Using floating windows for quick, non-disruptive tasks like looking up a manual page or running a one-off Git command without disturbing their main layout.
 *   **Project Layouts:** Creating a `.kdl` file to automatically restore their preferred pane and tab structure whenever they start working on a specific course project.

-### Professional Insight (Top 1% Knowledge)

-The "Top 1%" of terminal power users treat Zellij as a **programmable dashboard**.
-A professional habit is leveraging **Zellij Plugins**.
-Because Zellij uses WebAssembly (Wasm), professional engineers can write their own UI components—such as a custom project health monitor or a specialized file explorer—that run natively inside the terminal panes.

-Another high-level skill is **Cross-Machine Session Sharing**.
-Senior engineers often use the session management features to pair-program or troubleshoot a remote server, where multiple people can attach to the same Zellij session and see the same panes and outputs in real-time.

-The "Top 1%" insight is the use of **Zellij as a replacement for a Tiling Window Manager**.
-For developers who don't want to switch their entire OS to a tiling manager like i3 or Hyprland, Zellij provides the same high-efficiency spatial management entirely within the terminal.
-Combined with a "Quake-style" drop-down terminal, it creates a seamless, keyboard-driven environment that is portable across any Linux distribution.
-Finally, remember that Zellij is designed to stay out of your way.
-Once you master the "locked" mode (`Ctrl+g`), which passes all keystrokes directly to the underlying application (like Neovim), you get the benefits of multiplexing with zero input interference.